Maastricht Aachen Airport: Car

 The airport is located along motorway A2, exit 50.
 Taxis are available at the airport.

 Bus

-There is bus service (line 30), operated by Arriva, running between Sittard and Maastricht.
-This line also covers transport between the Maastricht railway station and the airport.
+There is bus service (line 30), operated by Arriva, running every 30 mins to Maastricht and Sittard.
+This line also covers the transport connections from the airport to the national rail network via Maastricht railway station and Sittard railway station.

-KLM operates a bus connection service to Amsterdam Airport Schiphol.
+KLM operates a bus connection service to Amsterdam Airport Schiphol via Eindhoven Airport and to Maastricht railway station.
 Tickets to use this service are an add-on to a KLM flight ticket.

 Bicycle

 The airport is situated along the Sittard-Maastricht fast cycling route, which is designed to encourage more people to cycle.